kurtb/charts/tinylicious-gateway/README.md

 Chart for deploying tinylicious gateway which provides the Fluid Framework loader as well as authentication against a tinylicious service.

-Before deploying make sure to add value overrides for the host and clusterIssuer properties
+Before deploying make sure to add value overrides for the host, key, tinylicious, and clusterIssuer properties